Why Do We Call It Nondual Wisdom?

-When dualistic expressions are correctly understood, you see that they are not a problem that you need to solve, overcome or prevent from arising.
-But even so, you still might want to work on certain things to bring about what you prefer in a unselfish way.
+When dualistic expressions are correctly understood, you see that they are not a problem that you need to solve or overcome.
+But even so, you still might want to work on certain things to bring about what you prefer in an unselfish way.

 Good and bad